behnamasadi/data_structure_algorithm/src/trees/README.md

 4) Time Complexity of Tree Traversal: `O(n)`

 ## Binary Search Tree
 In Binary Search Tree is a Binary Tree with following additional properties:

 1) The left subtree of a node contains only nodes with keys less than the node’s key.
 2) The right subtree of a node contains only nodes with keys greater than the node’s key.
 3) The left and right subtree each must also be a binary search tree.

 ## Time Complexities:

-    1)Search :  O(h)
-    2)Insertion : O(h)
-    3)Deletion : O(h)
+1) Search :  `O(h)`
+2) Insertion : `O(h)`
+3) Deletion : `O(h)`
-    4)Extra Space : O(n) for pointers
+4) Extra Space : `O(n)` for pointers

-    h: Height of BST
-    n: Number of nodes in BST
-    If Binary Search Tree is Height Balanced, then h = O(Log n)
+If Binary Search Tree is Height Balanced, then `h = O(Log n)`

-    Self-Balancing BSTs such as AVL Tree, Red-Black Tree and Splay Tree make sure that height of BST remains O(Log n)
+Examples of self-balancing BSTs are AVL Tree and Red-Black.
+In self-balancing BSTs height of BST remains O(Log n)

 ## Binary Heap
 A Binary Heap is a Binary Tree with following properties.
 1) It’s a complete tree (All levels are completely filled except possibly the last level and the last level has all keys as left as possible).
 This property of Binary Heap makes them suitable to be stored in an array.

 2) A Binary Heap is either Min Heap or Max Heap.
+Every node is bigger (smaller)  than of its children.
+Order for letf or right child is not important (left and right child should be only smaller than the parents).
 In a Min Binary Heap, the key at root must be minimum among all keys present in Binary Heap.
 The same property must be recursively true for all nodes in Binary Tree.
 Max Binary Heap is similar to Min Heap.
 It is mainly implemented using array.

-Get Minimum in Min Heap: O(1) [Or Get Max in Max Heap] Extract Minimum Min Heap: O(Log n) [Or Extract Max in Max Heap] Decrease Key in Min Heap: O(Log n)  [Or Extract Max in Max Heap]
+Get Minimum in Min Heap: `O(1)` [Or Get Max in Max Heap] Extract Minimum Min Heap: `O(Log n)` [Or Extract Max in Max Heap] Decrease Key in Min Heap: `O(Log n)`  [Or Extract Max in Max Heap]
-Insert: O(Log n)
+Insert: `O(Log n)`
-Delete: O(Log n)
+Delete: `O(Log n)`